ClementNerma/Rave/docs/master.md

 ### Conditional directives

 Sometimes, we will want to use a piece of code for a specific platform or language.
-For that, we can use the conditional directives: `#if`, `#else`, `#elsif`, `#end`.
+For that, we can use the conditional directives: `#if`, `#else`, `#elif`, `#end`.
 The code located in them is simply removed from the source code if the condition is (or is not) filled, before the program starts to run.
 They can only use literals, as well as native constants, which give informations about the type of execution (interpreted, compiled, ...), the platform (Windows, Linux, ...) the processor's architecture (ARM, x86, ...).

 Here is an example: